sorz/deterior/README.md

 ```
 deterior --help
 ```
-If the system cannot find `deterior`, you can also use:
+If the system cannot find `deterior` command, you can also use:
 ```
 python3 -m deterior --help
 ```